What's Next In Tech? We Dodged Robots At CES To Find Out

 You can't buy P&G's robot — or a lot of the stuff on display here.

-But that's what much of CES is about: glimpsing the future of technology.
-Things like touchscreens and voice assistants showed up here years before they became mainstream.
+But that's what much of CES is about: glimpsing at the future of technology.
+Things like touch screens and voice assistants showed up here years before they became mainstream.

 The show is a dizzying display of tech in every form imaginable, spread over almost 3 million square feet of exhibition space.